Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Natural selection due to the influence of front shape on the dynamics of

-\textbf{The origin of selection}\\ After an out-flow boundary is trapped at the bulge end, it moves with velocity~$v_{+}$ rather than~$v_{\parallel}$.
+After an out-flow boundary is trapped at the bulge end, it moves with velocity~$v_{+}$ rather than~$v_{\parallel}$.
 This leads to a change in the relative abundance of the two strains, i.e. to natural selection.
 The change in the strain fractions ceases only when the out-flow boundary is locked between the opposite slopes of the two nearest bulges.
-In the simulation shown in Fig.~\ref{fig:selection}, the symmetry due to~$f^*=1/2$ ensures that the out-flow boundaries are exactly in the middle between the two bulges.
+In the simulation shown in Fig.5 in the main text, the symmetry due to~$f^*=1/2$ ensures that the out-flow boundaries are exactly in the middle between the two bulges.
 Therefore, selection stops when the strains reach equal fractions.
 The dynamics for~$f^*\ne1/2$ are discussed next.